How to Create a Gantt Chart in PowerPoint (+ Better Alternatives)

 Method 3: Free templates

 Templates save 10-15 minutes of initial setup.
-The trade-off is less flexibility: adjusting a template to your exact project structure sometimes takes longer than building from scratch.
+The trade-off: adjusting a template's pre-built structure to fit your exact project sometimes takes longer than building from scratch.
+Date ranges, color schemes, and row counts are all locked to the template author's assumptions.

 The real problem with PowerPoint Gantt charts